 Not all excellent research ideas are able to attract external funding.
-Exciting and innovative projects based on sound methods can sometimes fall because the case has not been well made, or not well explained to the non-specialists who are often part of the review process.
+Exciting and innovative projects based on sound methods can sometimes fall.
+This is because the case has not been well made, or not well explained to the non-specialists, who are often part of the review process.

-The University Research Committee has therefore endorsed the introduction of a system of internal peer review, to complement our existing systems of mentoring, informal discussion and support.
+The University Research Committee has endorsed a system of internal peer review, to complement our existing systems of mentoring, informal discussion and support.